 Originally coined with the slogan "Making A Difference in Your Life," WRVS is known today as "Your Community Voice" and is still one of the best college radio stations in the Hampton Roads market.
 On September 25, 2008, WRVS-FM, 89.9 completed its digital conversion project and on September 28, 2008 launched its digital broadcasting stream using iBiquity Digital Corporation's HD Radio TM technology.
 The station is currently staffed with five permanent employees and a host of community volunteers, student interns, and work-study students.

-WRVS is a public-supported, National Public Radio (NPR), Public Radio International (PRI), and African-American Public Radio Consortium (AAPRC) affiliate station.
+WRVS is a public-supported, National Public Radio (NPR) and African-American Public Radio Consortium (AAPRC) affiliate station.